cabrerac/cabrerac.github.io/_includes/_snippets/regression.md

                 <div class="footnote">Gradient Descent Algorithm - Jacopo Bertolotti, CC0, via Wikimedia Commons.</div>
             </div>
             <div class="column vertical-top text-left" style="width: 60%">
-                <p>We choose any starting point and then compute <b>an estimate of the gradient and move a small amount in the stepeest downhill direction</b>, repeating until we converge on a point in the weight space with <em>(local)</em> minima loss.</p>
+                <p>We choose any starting point and then compute <b>an estimate of the gradient and move a small amount in the steepest downhill direction</b>, repeating until we converge on a point in the weight space with <em>(local)</em> minima loss.</p>
 <br>
 <pre><code>Gradient Descent Algorithm:
 Initialize w randomly